-The delivery plan sets out indicative timescales and first steps for initiating the delivery of the priorities and opportunities identified in this draft framework.
+The delivery plan sets out indicative timescales and first steps for initiating the delivery of the priorities and opportunities identified in the Strathard Framework.
 It will be reviewed and updated regularly and monitored annually either separately or as part of the Local Development Plan Action Programme.

-The Strathard Strategic Partnership's role to date has been on communication and coordination of the work of public sector bodies and community bodies of Strathard.
-Members of the Partnership currently include:
+The steering group to date has been on communication and coordination of the work of public sector bodies and community bodies of Strathard.
+Members of the Steering Group currently include:

-- Scottish Environment Protection Agency,

-- NatureScot,

 - National Park Authority,

-- Forestry and Land Scotland,

 - Stirling Council,

 - Strathard Community Development Trust,

 - Strathard Community Council.